-That's because that route crosses the Sierra mountains via the Tioga Pass, which is actually inside Yosemite National Park.
+That's because that route crosses the Sierra Mountains via the Tioga Pass, which is actually inside Yosemite National Park.
 This high-altitude mountain pass is covered in snow during wintertime.

-You'll miss out on some cool places to see on road 395.
-Let me show you my two suggested routes, so you can see for yourself.
-First, there they are in a snapshot –
+You'll miss out on some cool places on Road 395.
+Let me show you my two suggested routes so you can see for yourself.
+First, there they are in a snapshot:

-On the left, you see the route that takes you west of the Sierra Nevada.
-This is open all year round and during winter this is the only option for getting from Las Vegas to Yosemite (or the other way around), so I like to call it "The Winter Route."
+On the left, you see the route west of the Sierra Nevada.
+This is open all year round, and during winter, this is the only option for getting from Las Vegas to Yosemite (or the other way around), so I like to call it "The Winter Route."

 Las Vegas-Yosemite: The Scenic Route

-This 340.2 mile drive may add an extra half hour or so to your trip compared to the shortest route suggested by Waze or Google, but it also takes you past several unique and beautiful spots, including Death Valley National Park.
+This 340.2-mile drive may add an extra half hour to your trip compared to the shortest route suggested by Waze or Google, but it also takes you past several unique and beautiful spots, including Death Valley National Park.

-We drove this route a couple of years ago, going from Yosemite to Las Vegas.
-We had actually left the park a couple of days before that, and spent some time exploring the gorgeous areas around the nearby ski resort of Mammoth Lakes.
+We drove this route from Yosemite to Las Vegas several years ago.
+We had left the park a couple of days before that and spent some time exploring the gorgeous areas around the nearby ski resort of Mammoth Lakes.

 2. Badwater Basin (Death Valley NP)

 If you want to go two-for-one on your naturalist road trip, you'll want to stop at Badwater Basin.
 30 miles from Ashford Junction, Badwater Basin sits on the southern corner of Death Valley National Park.
 It is also the lowest point in the surrounding county.

 Don't worry about the longevity of these bodies of water, though.
 The temperatures in and around Death Valley are frequently blistering enough that the lakes that do form at Badwater Basin will evaporate within a day of their formation.

 3. Furnace Creek Visitor Center (Death Valley NP)

 If you're looking to do a spot of camping, Death Valley's Furnace Creek Visitor Center is the place to go.
 A mere 21 minutes away (and 15.2 miles) from Badwater Basin, this center houses 136 campsites with access to flushable toilets and an RV dump station.

 4. Bishop, CA (Oldest Tree In The World)

-Methuselah, a tree registered at 4,851 years old in 2019, and the other bistlecone pines in the area have had their location erased from the Internet.
+Methuselah, a tree registered at 4,851 years old in 2019, and the other bristlecone pines in the area have had their location erased from the Internet.
 Why?
-To preserve their safety and ensure that future generations will be able to enjoy these historic relics.
+To preserve their safety and ensure that future generations can enjoy these historic relics.

 5. Mammoth Lakes

 For a more accessible natural landmark, you can visit Mammoth Lakes.
 Just 40.5 miles and 46 minutes away from Yosemite, these sprawling lakes provide day visitors and passing drivers alike a stunning view of the nearby mountain passes and the lakes that form there.

-You could also go visit The Devil's Postpile National Monument.
+You could also visit The Devil's Postpile National Monument.
 This is like a poor man's Devil's Tower.
-Having visited both places, the California version does pale in comparison to Wyoming's but the hike to the Devil's Postpile is excellent.
+Having seen both places, the California version does pale compared to Wyoming's, but the hike to the Devil's Postpile is excellent.